 I made small progress everyday during this 5 year period, but it paid off.
 I challenged myself, what I was capable of, and there were even moments I thought I wasn’t going to pull it off.
 I failed classes, lost my first professional fight, and was even poor again.
 But I stayed the course, remained patient, and never even entertained the idea of giving up.

 Now I’m living my 4th life, and it probably won’t be my last.
 I have a website that gets over 50k visitors per month.
-I make a living from my writing, and I’ve been sober since December 23rd, 2013.
+I have two self-published best selling books, and I’ve been sober since December 23rd, 2013.
 Now I teach people what I learned the hard way so they can live a better life themselves.

 The major lesson from this life I’m living now is “A limitation is only as powerful as the energy you give to it.
 Your dreams also follow this same law.”